llli0v0/type-challenges-record/README.md

 🦭🐳🐋🐬🥯🍯🍪🍟🎮👾🧸😺
-### I'm learning more about TS's type system.I use this warehouse for records
+### I'm learning more about TS's type system.
+I use this repository for records.